Tax information, hints and news. Exclusive for overseas property investors and owners.

 2. The tenants can withhold 20% of their rent as rental income tax and pay it straight to the Revenue Commissioners on your behalf

-When you file your property tax return, you will be able to claim this as a credit.
+When you file property tax return, you will be able to claim this as a credit.

 Managing, filing, and paying your taxes while living overseas may be both time-consuming and frustrating.

-The property tax experts at PTI Returns are ready to assist you in filing your property tax return online.
+The property tax experts at Property Tax International are ready to assist you in filing rental income tax return in Ireland online.

 What is a rent collection agent?